NathanielYang/nba_prediction_salary/README.md

 Section 2

-Background:
+Background and Purpose of the Project:

     The National Basketball Association (NBA) is a men’s professional basketball league in North America.
-Player salaries are affected by tons of factors, such as their age, position, experience, performance as reflected by various basic and advanced game statistics, their business value in terms of their fan base across the world and income outside the court.
+Player salaries are affected by tons of factors, such as their age, position, experience, performance as reflected by various basic and advanced game statistics, their business value in terms of their outside income and fan base across the world and income outside the court.

-    We are curious about how much each of these factors contribute to their current salaries.
-For example, does age explain salaries to a certain extent?
-This project uses Python to analyze the relationship between salaris and the factors mentioned above and potentially develop models to predict individual player’s salaries based on these factors.
-Specifically the model takes individual players’ current year characteristics as inputs and returns their hypothetical predicted salaries.
+    We are curious about how much each of the performance related factors contribute to player's current salaries.
+For example, does per game assists explain salaries to a certain extent?
+This project uses Python to analyze the relationship between salaris and the factors mentioned above.
+Specifically the model takes individual players’ current year statistics as inputs and returns their predicted salaries.
 We are hopeful that our model would be of referential value to the general managers and individual players and their agents in negotiating the contracts.

-Methodology:
+    In addition, we also wanted to use statistical scores to evaluate the extent to which a player improved compared to previous year.
+Hypothetically, players with higher scores should receive a larger salary increase in percentage.

+Methodology and Models:

+    For predict player salaries, we implemented the following three models:

     1. Linear regression: